Contemporary European law: Formalism and antiformalism: from jurisprudence of concepts to jurisprudence of interests

-Legal positivism linked the essence of law to norms, and therefore, the form of these norms became important.
-The history of legal formalism traces its origins back to antiquity (with traces found in Roman law), later developing in the learned school of humanists in the 15th-16th centuries.
+Legal positivism linked the essence of law to norms, and therefore the form of these norms became important.
+The history of legal formalism traces its origins back to antiquity (with traces found in Roman law), later developing in the learned school of humanists in the 15th–16th centuries.
 After the neglect of the natural law period, it regained strength in Germany with the doctrinal positions taken by the historical school and the pandectist movement, reaching its peak in the 19th and 20th centuries.
 It was then that an attempt was made to "make the knowledge of law a system, establishing a logical connection as rigorously as possible between its elements."
 The goal of the formalists was to achieve a "logical arrangement of law in forms that were meant to be analogous to those of nature".
-From formalism emerged the so-called "jurisprudence of concepts," which involved "the development of general and abstract concepts based on norms valid only because they exist, having as such the nature of dogma" (legal dogmatics).
+From formalism emerged the "jurisprudence of concepts", which involved "the development of general and abstract concepts based on norms valid only because they exist, having as such the nature of dogma" (legal dogmatics).
 The results of this school of thought were manifold, notably the development (already proposed by the pandectists) of the concept of "legal transaction" and the concept of the statehood of law, which denied the existence of any law outside that elaborated by the State (thus excluding customary law and international law).
 Among the most important adherents of legal formalism were Adolf Merkel, August Thon, Ernst Rudolf Bierling, and Karl Magnus Bergbohm, while Paul Laband and Carl Friedrich von Gerber extended this model to public law.